sajjadrahman265/as1/05-full-report.md

 ### 4.1 Statistical test used (≈75 words)

-Pearson correlation was used because all variables were continuous, and the goal was to measure linear relationships between new cases and vaccination-group counts.
-A multiple linear regression model was added to test how all vaccination variables together explain changes in new cases.
-These methods match the research question and satisfy the assignment’s statistical requirements.
+Pearson correlation was used because all variables were continuous, and the goal was to measure how strongly two variables move together.
+A multiple linear regression model was also included to test how all vaccination-group variables together influence new cases.
+These tests match the research question and follow the assignment requirement for using a continuous-data statistical test.

 ### 4.2 Hypothesis test result (≈100 words)

-The Pearson correlation between new cases and unvaccinated cases was statistically significant (p < 0.05), showing a positive relationship.
-Other vaccination groups also had meaningful correlations with new cases.
-The regression model confirmed that vaccination-group counts jointly help explain variations in total new cases.
-Because the p-values were below 0.05, the null hypothesis is rejected.
-This means the data supports the idea that vaccination status is related to how many new cases appear each day.
+The Pearson correlation between new cases and unvaccinated cases was positive and statistically significant (p < 0.05).
+This means the two variables tend to increase together.
+Other vaccination groups also showed meaningful correlations.
+The regression model results supported this by showing that the vaccination-group variables together help explain the changes in new cases.
+Since the p-values were below the 0.05 level, the null hypothesis is rejected.
+This means there is a significant relationship between vaccination status and new daily COVID-19 cases in Malaysia.

 ---